 Google Voice gives you a phone number for calling, text messaging, and voicemail.
-It works on smartphones and computers, and syncs across your devices so you can use the app in the office, at home, or on the go.
+It works on smartphones and computers and syncs across your devices so that you can use the app in the office, at home, or on the go.

 NOTE: Google Voice only works for personal Google Accounts in the US and G Suite accounts in select markets.
 Text messaging is not supported in all markets.